ihsn/SDCPractice/_build/html/_sources/case_studies.rst.txt

 To get an overview of the values of the variables, we use tabulations and cross-tabulations for categorical variables and summary statistics for continuous variables.
-To include the number of missing values (NA or other), we use the option useNA = "ifany" in the table() function (see
+To include the number of missing values (NA or other), we use the option useNA = "ifany" in the table() function (see :numref:`code94`).

-Example 9.4).

-In Table 9.1 the variables in the dataset are listed along with concise descriptions of the variables, the level at which they are collected (individual (IND), household (HH)), the measurement type (continuous, semi-continuous, categorical) and value ranges.
+In :numref:`tab91` the variables in the dataset are listed along with concise descriptions of the variables, the level at which they are collected (individual (IND), household (HH)), the measurement type (continuous, semi-continuous, categorical) and value ranges.
 Note that the dataset